-1. Chebyshev calculations on [-1, 1].
-The mathematics of approximation of smooth functions on [-1,1] by Chebyshev series and interpolants goes back about a century, and landmarks in the algorithmic side of this subject include Salzer's barycentric interpolation formula [17] and the determination of Chebyshev coefficients via FFT [10].
-Recently a software system in object-oriented MATLAB was developed by Zachary Battles and the third author, the chebfun system, that aims to exploit these tools to compute with functions in a manner combining the speed of floating-point numerics with the "feel" of symbolic computing [1, 2].
-A chebfun is a MATLAB representation of a function of a continuous variable following MATLAB syntax for vectors, with MATLAB's vector operations overloaded by appropriate analogues.
-The vision of the project is that if f is one chebfun defined on the interval [-1, 1], for example, and q is another, then the MATLAB command h = f.\g should compute a new chebfun h with the property that for each $x \in [-1, 1]$ , h(x) is equal to f(x)g(x) up to a relative error no greater than about machine precision (relative to the maximum of |fg| on [-1,1], not its value at the point x) [18].
-To achieve this, f and g are represented by polynomial interpolants through data at sufficiently many Chebyshev points, with this number determined automatically, or equivalently, by polynomials in the form of finite Chebyshev series.
-The number of data points can be anything from 1 for a constant function to tens or hundreds of thousands; function evaluation is rapidly and stably carried out by barycentric interpolation [3, 14, 17].
+1. Chebyshev calculations on [-1, 1]

+The mathematics of the approximation of smooth functions on [-1, 1] by Chebyshev series and interpolants goes back about a century, and landmarks in the algorithmic side of this subject include Salzer's (1972) barycentric interpolation formula and the determination of Chebyshev coefficients via FFT (Geddes, 1978).
+Recently, a software system in object-oriented Matlab was developed by Zachary Battles and the third author, the chebfun system, that aims to exploit these tools to compute with functions in a manner combining the speed of floating-point numerics with the 'feel' of symbolic computing (Battles & Trefethen, 2004; Battles, 2006).
+A chebfun is a Matlab representation of a function of a continuous variable following Matlab syntax for vectors, with Matlab's vector operations overloaded by appropriate analogues.
+The vision of the project is that, if f is one chebfun defined on the interval [-1, 1], for example, and g is another, then the Matlab command h = f.g should compute a new chebfun h with the property that, for each $x \in [-1, 1]$, h(x) is equal to f(x)g(x) up to a relative error no greater than about machine precision (relative to the maximum of |fg| on [-1, 1], not its value at the point x) (Trefethen, 2007).
+To achieve this f and g are represented by polynomial interpolants through data at sufficiently many Chebyshev points, with this number determined automatically, or equivalently by polynomials in the form of finite Chebyshev series.
+The number of data points can be anything from 1 for a constant function to tens or hundreds of thousands, and function evaluation is rapidly and stably carried out by barycentric interpolation (Salzer, 1972; Berrut & Trefethen, 2004; Higham, 2004).